 - Nuclear power plants don’t emit greenhouse gases and are not easily destroyed by natural calamities.
 These generate many jobs and have low operating costs.

 - Accidents can be catastrophic and waste disposal is costly.

 Top 10 Nuclear Producers

-The United State’s leadership came from its historic role as a pioneer of nuclear power development.
-The first commercial pressurized water reactor, Yankee Rowe, started up in 1960 and operated till 1992.
-(Source: "Nuclear Power in the USA," World Nuclear Association, April 2017.)
+The United States is the world's largest producer of nuclear power.
+In 2017, it generated 805 billion kilowatt-hours of electricity.
+That's 32% of the 2.5 trillion kWh of nuclear power produced worldwide.
+The United States’ leadership came from its historic role as a pioneer of nuclear power development.
+The first commercial pressurized water reactor, Yankee Rowe, started up in 1960 and operated until 1992.

-How Does Nuclear Power Work?
+How Nuclear Power Works